joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 ## The Text

->1 Corinthians 12:3 (CSB) Therefore I want you to know that no one speaking by the Spirit of God says, “Jesus is cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit.
+>1 Corinthians 12:3 Therefore I want you to know that no one speaking by the Spirit of God says, “Jesus is cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit.

 ## The Chapter